3.5 total hours

 - You should install the latest version of Unity3D to work on this course and open example projects that are provided with this course (the final project was saved in Unity 5.5.1f1).

-Learn the advanced concepts of the laravel and vuejs frameworks, and also build and deploy a complete real world project
+Learn the advanced concepts of the laravel and vuejs frameworks, and also build a complete real world project